Les Vingt-quatre Violons du Roi: Instrumentation

 The three middle parts were played by violas of identical tuning, but different sizes (body lengths 37.5 cm, 45 cm and 52.5 cm), resulting in different timbres and volumes.
-The basses de violon, i.e. the Baroque cello, were tuned a whole step lower than today's cello and were slightly larger.
+The basses de violon, (English: bass violins), were tuned a whole step lower than today's cello and were slightly larger.

 The group could be augmented by the violones doubling the basses de violon.
 Sometimes a bass viol could be substituted for a basse de violon.
 The Petite Bande also included several viol players.
 The instrumentation of the Vingt-quatre Violons drove the five-part string writing that prevailed in 17th- and 18th-century France, especially the early-18th-century orchestral symphonies of Jean-Féry Rebel.